ros-hybrid-behaviour-planner/so_data/README.md

 ##### ChemotaxisBalch

-ChemotaxisBalch implements flocking behaviour following one goal while avoiding repulsive gradients.
+ChemotaxisBalch implements chemotaxis behaviour following one goal while avoiding repulsive gradients.
-It is based on the formulas by Balch and Hybinette.
+It is based on the formulas by Balch and Hybinette (see gradient.py).

 ```python
 class ChemotaxisBalch(MovementPattern):